bargmy/PexCraft/README.md

 # PexCraft
-a rewritten version of Minecraft b1.0 in "C"
+a rewritten version of Minecraft b1.0 in "C", still in pure prototype